 The appropriate frequency is determined based on the customer's need.
-As appropriate the customer may be considered for funded ongoing support services which may occur every other month or less.
+As appropriate the customer may be considered for funded ongoing support services which may be reduced to one visit per month, may occur every other month, or less.

 The individual may return to twice monthly monitoring visits under the ACCES-VR extended services contract or remain on an intermittent schedule where the ongoing support services are provided by the employer or other resource.
 In some situations, an individual may graduate from extended services using natural supports to maintain employment.
 Intermittent funding of extended services must be documented in the Extended Services Plan and approved by the ACCES-VR District Office.
 As appropriate, the customer may be considered for IES (Intermittent Extended Employment) which may occur every other month or every 3 months, etc. depending on the customer's need.
 Intermittent Extended Services can be initiated by the customer, the vendor or ACCES-VR.